naver/android-utilset/README.md

 Utilset includes:

   * Utilset
-    + checks if device is rooted
+    + checks if a device is rooted
     + counts the number of processors(more specifically the number of cores)
     + determines if the phone has SMS capability
     + etc...

   * ActivityUtils
-    + checks if a package user specified is installed
+    + checks if a user specified package is installed
     + gets information of base activity package name and class name

   * NetworkUtils
-    + provides listeners which notify when network state changes, device has phone call, and connection is made
+    + provides listeners which notify when network state changes, , receives a call, or a connection is made

     + checks if WiFi is enabled and if WiFi is connected
     + checks if Mobile Network (3G/4G) is connected
     + obtains IP Address in either v4 or v6 form